Daniel-KM/Omeka-S-module-Cartography/README.md

 * From the source and for development

-If the module was installed from the source, rename the name of the folder of the module to `Cartography`, go to the root module, and run:
+If the module was installed from the source, rename the name of the folder of the module to `Cartography`, go to the root of the module, and run:

 ```
     npm install